sparkfun/eng_application/Documentation/Guitar_Tuning_By_Ear.md

 Guitar Tuning By Ear
 ================
+**Assumptions**
-This is a basic guide for getting started with tuning your guitar by ear.
+ > This is a basic guide for getting started with tuning your guitar by ear.
 It assumes that you have experience tuning a guitar with an electronic tuner, and that you know the basics of guitar playing.

 The Gist
 -----------